betatim/my-first-binder/README.md

 # my-first-binder

-A demo repository for learnign how to get your repository ready to launch on mybinder.org
+A demo repository for learning how to get your repository ready to launch on mybinder.org